MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/fine-tune-managed-compute.md

 - Azure role-based access controls (Azure RBAC) are used to grant access to operations in Azure AI Studio.
 To perform the steps in this article, your user account must be assigned the __owner__ or __contributor__ role for the Azure subscription.

-## How to fine-tune foundation models using your own training data

-In order to improve model performance in your workload, you might want to fine tune a foundation model using your own training data.
-You can easily fine-tune these foundation models by using either the fine-tune settings in the studio or by using the code based samples.

-## Fine-tune using the User-managed compute
+## Fine-tune using user-managed compute in

 You can access the fine-tune settings form using one of the following methods:
 1. Choose the "Fine-Tuning" option from the left menu, and then select any foundation model.

-2. Choose the "Model Card" option from the left menu for any foundation model, and then click the ‘Fine-tune’ button on the model card.
+2. Choose the "Model Card" option from the left menu for any foundation model, and then click the 'Fine-tune' button on the model card.
 Select the suitable Service method to fine-tune your model.
 You can choose between 'Hosted fine-tuning' or 'User-managed compute'.
 If you intend to use your own compute resources, select the 'User-managed compute' option.
 To learn more about Fine-tuning using Serverless API, refer to the related content articles.